jordanterry/blog/_posts/2024-10-04-reusable-modules-are-as-easy-as-abi.md

 # Reusable Modules - Its as easy as ABI

-I recently gave a lighning talk at Kotlin London.
+I recently gave a lighning talk at [Kotlin London](https://www.meetup.com/kotlin-london/).
 This is a Kotlin that was hosted at the Marks & Spencer offices (I work there!).
+Kotlin London is a great event, please come along!

 I gave a talk aimed at helping other developers think about reusable modules.
 I aimed to give some context about Kotlin & Gradle and then tie it together on the topic of ABIs.